gsoules/MkDocs/digital-archive/docs/technology/pastperfect-exporter.md

 	-	OBJECTIDs for records with no OBJNAME
 	-	OBJECTIDs for records with non-unique OBJECTID (count appears in parentheses)

-dryrun
-:	Set the `dryrun` option to `yes` when you want to see what actions PPE will take, but without
-	actually calling AvantHybrid to import into the Digital Archive.
-This is a quick and safe way to learn what hybrid items will get added, updated, or deleted in the Digital Archive.
-When you are happy with the actions, set the option to `no`.

 force
 :	Force should always be set to `no`.
 The only exception is if for some reason you need to force
 	every hybrid item in your Digital Archive to get updated even if its corresponding PastPerfect